 As if you needed one, here's another reason to hate cockroaches: They can cause allergic reactions like sneezing, coughing, and itchy eyes, nose, mouth, and throat.
 The proteins in cockroach droppings, saliva, and appendages are allergens for some people.
 And the more cockroaches an area has, the more likely people are to react allergically to them.
 Some researchers blame cockroaches for increases in asthma rates over the last 30 years.

 Latex is everywhere.
 It can be found in medical gloves, condoms, adhesive bandages and even medical devices like catheters and anesthesia equipment.
 Allergic reactions to latex can be serious, even fatal, although this is rare.
-Other symptoms include itching, stuffy nose, hives, wheezing, and difficulty breathing.
+Symptoms can include itching, stuffy nose, hives, wheezing, and difficulty breathing.
 The more you've been exposed to latex, the more likely you are to develop latex allergies.

 If earrings make your earlobes itch or your necklace leaves a rash around your neck, you may be allergic to gold or nickel.
 You may notice redness, rash, dry patches, or swelling.
 Untreated, these allergies can make the skin dark, leathery, and cracked.
 Some people with extreme nickel reactions should even avoid nickel-filled foods, such as fish and chocolate.